Chevrolet Citation: Citation X-11

 Produced as a separate trim level, the Citation X-11 was a variant featuring cosmetic, chassis, and powertrain upgrades over the standard Citation.
-While less powerful than the Camaro Z28 (and later Monte Carlo SS), the Citation X-11 would also take over the role of the similarly sized Chevrolet Monza.
+While less powerful than the Camaro Z28 (and later Monte Carlo SS), the Citation X-11 would also take over the role of the similarly sized Monza.
 The X-11 was offered throughout the production run of the Citation/Citation II, on the 3-door hatchback and 2-door "club coupe" (discontinued in 1981 and 1985).

-In 1981, the Citation X-11 accelerated from 0–60 MPH in 8.5 seconds; the 1982–1984 version accelerated from 0–60 MPH in 9.2 seconds.
+In 1981, the Citation X-11 accelerated from 0–60 mph in 8.5 seconds; the 1982–1984 version accelerated from 0–60 mph in 9.2 seconds.

 Chassis upgrades

 At its 1980 launch, the chassis of the Citation X-11 was upgraded with front and rear stabilizer bars and a retuned sport suspension, which were kept throughout its production.
 In place of steel wheels, the X-11 featured 13-inch rallye rims with Goodyear P205/70R-13 white-letter tires.
 In 1981, the 13-inch wheels were replaced with 14-inch wheels with Goodyear Eagle GT P215/60 R14 radial tires.
 To upgrade handling, for 1982, the steering rack was relocated from the firewall to the subframe holding the engine and front suspension.
 The design change was intended to prevent subframe movement from affecting steering behavior.

 For 1980, the X-11 offered only handling upgrades over a Citation, with the powertrain consisting of a 90 hp 2.5 L inline-4 and a 115 hp 2.8 L V6.
 Alongside the standard Citation, the X-11 was available with either a 4-speed overdrive manual transmission or a 3-speed automatic transmission (the only transmission available for 1985).

 To aid acceleration, axle ratios of the X-11 were changed, alongside the transmission gearing.
 A taller first gear was intended to allow the X-11 to accelerate to 60 mph without shifting to third gear.
 For 1981, the X-11 was powered exclusively by a "high-output" version of the 2.8 L V6; a higher-performance dual-tip exhaust system raised output to 135 hp/165 lb-ft of torque.
 As before, the X-11 maintained separate final-drive ratios.
 In 1982, emissions regulations required a decrease in torque output, to 145 lb-ft (horsepower remained unchanged).
 This output remained the same through 1984.
 In 1985, the carbureted engine was replaced by a fuel-injected version of the 2.8 L V6 with output decreased to 130 hp/155 lb-ft of torque.
 In slightly different tuning, the Citation X-11 shared its powertrain with the Chevrolet Celebrity Eurosport, Pontiac 6000STE, and Pontiac Fiero.